43ravens/MEOPeers-2015-06-15/04-changes.md

 title: Version Control with Mercurial
 subtitle: Making Changes
 ---
+> ## Learning Objectives {.objectives}
+>
+> * Display the uncommitted changes that have been made to tracked files.
+> * Go through the modify-commit cycle for single and multiple files.

 Now suppose Susan adds more notes to the file.
 (Again, we'll edit with `nano` and then `cat` the file to show its contents;
 you may use a different editor, and don't need to `cat`.)